CharlesCarley/Cloud/README.md

 ### Cloud.Generator

-Is responsible for sending a user-defined API to a backend code generator to output the database source.
+Is responsible for sending a user-defined API to a backend code generator.
 It defines a type switch so that different generators may be specified during the build stage.
 This is accomplished by embedding the [Cloud.Generator.targets](BuildTools/Cloud.Generator.targets) file into a project.

 __Example:__ This would be placed in a user-defined project for the specific database.
 IE the client or server.